-Pressure canning homemade soup is a great way to fill your panty with easy to heat and eat meals with no added chemicals, preservatives, or sodium found in commercially processed cans.
+Pressure canning soup is a great way to fill your panty with easy to heat and eat meals with no added chemicals, preservatives, or sodium found in commercially processed cans.
 You control the quality of the ingredients and can even customize the vegetables and seasoning to your liking.

-When you open a jar of home canned chicken soup, it can be heated and served as is, or amended with other ingredients.
+When you open a jar of homemade chicken soup, it can be heated and served as is, or amended with other ingredients.
 Consider adding cooked rice, noodles, fresh herbs, and leftover vegetables you may have in the refrigerator.
 Simply combine the ingredients in a saucepan, add more liquid if needed, heat, season to taste, and serve hot.

 Tips for Canning Soups